 There are a surprisingly large number of people from England's East Midlands who are blessed with the name Shitehead.
 According to one member of the clan, the approved pronunciation is SHEETH – ead.

-Jaguar cars and the Atari Jaguar and Jaguar CD...the ads always pronounce it "Jag-you-are" (or the British-sounding "Jag-you-uh") despite the usual pronounciation being "Jag-wahr".
+Jaguar cars and the Atari Jaguar and Jaguar CD...the ads always pronounce it "Jag-you-are" (which is the standard British and Australian pronounciation) despite the American pronounciation being "Jag-wahr".

 Many people humorously pronounce "garbage" as "gar-BAHJ".

 Bologna (both the Italian city, and the food) is really supposed to be pronounced "Bo-LON-ya"note And that's no "baloney".
 "Weird Al" Yankovic however, pronounces it "bolohna" in order to make it sound like "Sharona" (since his song "My Bologna" is a parody of "My Sharona" by The Knack).